waymondo/strapi-ruby/README.md

 STRAPI_PASSWORD=password
 ```

-The `STRAPI_IDENTIFIER` and `STRAPI_PASSWORD` should be the login information for a user that has a
+The `STRAPI_IDENTIFIER` and `STRAPI_PASSWORD` should be the login information for a user with a role
-role that grants access to your authenticated content.
+that grants access to your authenticated content.
 [Strapi Authenticated request
 documentation](https://docs.strapi.io/developer-docs/latest/guides/auth-request.html)

 Upon running the first method that interacts with the Strapi API, a JWT token will be fetched and